biodiversity

 As I said above the issue is not the grass itself.
 It is much more about how it is managed, and the disproportionate space it takes up in modern gardens.

 Why not rewild your own garden?
 Let the grass grow wild and long.
 Do not water it, do not cut it and notice the rich natural biodiverse space you could create (for bees, birds, butterflies, ladybirds, and other pollinating insects and with earthworms turning to the soil).
-Have a balanced picture.
-If your garden is largely grass then something is wrong.
-Why not add some vegetables and herbs into the mix with some fruit bushes and fruit trees to create shade?

 It is of course not only homeowners who are to blame.
 Local councils and municipalities should do a much better job of managing the land they control.
 They should be creating rewilded zones, growing more trees and using their public spaces for growing food rather than grass, and certainly should not be wasting resources on watering grass.